walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 an in-memory credential store. `itbTest` provides eleven separate local protocol checks with synthetic fixtures and mock issuance responses.

+The live runner supplies a short-lived, self-signed **test key attestation** bound to each proof key and issuer nonce.
+Its storage, authentication, certification and status values are visibly synthetic `example.invalid` values.
+The deployed issuer currently accepts them for these test sessions; their acceptance does not establish a certified Wallet Provider, trusted attester, real status service or WE BUILD assurance level.
+This fixture is confined to the conformance runner and its device test, not the production wallet.

 Neither entry point proves native platform delivery, consent UX or full EUDI conformance.
 The [live baseline](ITB-BASELINE.md) records the exercised cases, failures, evidence boundary and remaining qualification work.